 Mandatory Signage is signage that shall be obeyed.
 They have white characters on a red background and similar to highway signage, this means STOP.
-Permission must be received from the Air traffic Services Unit to proceed beyond mandatory signs.
+Advisory must be received from the Air traffic Services Unit to proceed beyond mandatory signs.
 They are located 15 m to 20 m from the edge of the manoeuvring surface.
 Mandatory signage includes the following:

-- Runway Designator signs;

-- Category I, Category II, Category III or Category II/III Holding position signs; and

-- No Entry signs.
+- Runway Designator signs; and - No Entry signs.